 8. Run with the pack.
 Don't draw attention to yourself.
 This is not the time to satisfy your need for attention.

 9. It isn't personal.
-Don't take basic training personal, it's the instructors job to stress you out.
+Don't take basic training personally.
+It's the instructor's job to stress you out.
 It is all part of the game.
 The winner knows this in advance.